sakuli/sakuli-docker/README.md

 | set_version.sh | Sets the version of the project.
 Should always match the Sakuli version used.|

 #### Sakuli license
-To use the scripts, it is required to set an environment variable named `SAKULI_LICENSE` containing a valid Sakuli licence of the M package at least.
+To use these scripts, it is required to set the [`SAKULI_LICENSE_KEY` environment variable](https://sakuli.io/docs/enterprise/) containing a valid Sakuli license of size M or above.
 To obtain such a license, please visit the [Sakuli license](https://confluence.consol.de/x/zwBoBw) page in confluence and choose one of the licenses for internal use.